-If the tailgate is swung open or not closed tightly when the ignition switch is in the ON (II) position, you will hear six beeps and see the indicator blinking.
+If the tailgate is swung open or not closed tightly when the ignition switch is in the ON (II) position. vou will hear six beeps and see the indicator blinking.
 The indicator stays on until you close the tailgate.
 The beeper also sounds and the indicator blinks when you move the shift lever out of the Park or neutral position.

-On models with navigation system

-The tailgate open indicator appears

-on the multi-information display (see
+The tailgate open indicator appears on the multi-information display (see page 11).

-page 11).

-If you do not fasten the seat belt, you first hear the seat belt reminder alarm, then the tailgate reminder beeper sounds.
+If you do not fasten the seat belt, you first hear the seat belt reminder. alarm, then the tailgate reminder beeper sounds.